msorbaro/coast-to-coast/README.md

 * Creation and implementation of authentication
 * Interation of timing feature with backend

-Dev Kapadia:

-* Implementation of all styling

 Brian Wang:

+*
 * Creation and implementation of timing feature
 * Creation and implementation of voting visualization
+* Assistance in implementing voting visualizations with backend

+Dev Kapadia:

+* Implementation of all styling